yt-project/yt/doc/source/cookbook/complex_plots.rst

 Volume Rendering with Lines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This recipe demonstrates how to make a volume rendering composited with point
+This recipe demonstrates how to make a volume rendering composited with line
 sources.

 .. yt_cookbook:: vol-lines.py